29 September is World Heart Day and obviously, everyone is talking about things you can do for heart health.

 Here are 3 more fantastic heart-support supplements that don’t get enough attention.
 They are backed by research studies and have been used safely for decades to help with heart health.

 It doesn’t get simpler than the good ol’ C. Is there anything it isn’t good for?
-We all know walking is good for the heart.
+We all know walking is good for the heart and health.
 Research has shown that walking has several benefits for our health, including the way it positively influences a particular protein in the endothelium, the inside walls of our arteries.
 This protein, called Endothelin-1, constricts our blood vessels, reducing blood flow.
 Vitamin C has been shown to have the same “relaxing” effect on the arteries as walking.

 A paper presented at the American Physiological Society’s 14th International Conference on Endothelin highlighted this when they studied 35 sedentary, overweight adults.
 They divided them into two groups.
 One group began to walk regularly while the other began having of 500 mg of Vitamin C daily.
 Both groups experienced the same benefits of arterial “relaxation”.
 Two-time Nobel Prize winner Dr. Linus Pauling believed, as a result of his clinical research that Vitamin C, taken in high doses, had the ability to reverse arterial hardening or atherosclerosis.